Meeting of Code Administration Managers and Practitioners for 2025

 4. Provide sufficient information on drug risk management plans (RMPs).

-5. Careful explanations and sufficient prior meetings should be conducted when requesting speakers for company-sponsored seminars, etc., to avoid inappropriate sales information provision activities.
+5. Company-sponsored seminars, etc., should be carefully explained and thoroughly discussed in advance when requesting speakers to avoid inappropriate sales information provision activities.

-Yoshiyuki Ishida, Executive Director of the Pharmaceutical Manufacturers Association of Japan (PMAJ), expressed his appreciation for the participation of code management officers and code practitioners in this meeting and thanked Mr. Shinohara, the special speaker.
+Mr. Yoshiyuki Ishida, JPMA's Executive Director, expressed his appreciation for the participation of code administration managers and code practitioners in the meeting, and thanked Mr. Shinohara, the special speaker, for his presentation.

-In relation to the first part of the meeting's theme, "Efforts for Appropriate Marketing Information Provision Activities - Appropriate Operation of Company Sponsored (Co-sponsored) Lecture Meetings," each member company asked medical professionals and others to participate in the discussion by providing information on the chairpersons and speakers (hereinafter referred to as "Speakers") of lectures sponsored or co-sponsored by pharmaceutical companies.
-When member companies ask medical professionals, etc. to serve as chairpersons or speakers (hereafter referred to as "role players") at lectures hosted or co-hosted by pharmaceutical companies, we explain the importance of careful explanation and sufficient communication to reduce the burden on the role players, such as by ensuring a thorough understanding at the time of the request, accepting inquiries on unclear points when preparing lecture slides, and asking for final confirmation and revision of slides with enough time to spare.
+In relation to the first part of the seminar, "Efforts for Appropriate Provision of Marketing Information - Appropriate Operation of Company Sponsored (Co-sponsored) Lecture Meetings", we would like to request each member company to ask medical professionals to chair or speak at a lecture meeting sponsored or co-sponsored by a pharmaceutical company in order to reduce the burden on the role players.
+When member companies ask medical professionals, etc. to serve as chairpersons or speakers (hereafter referred to as "role players") at lectures hosted or co-hosted by pharmaceutical companies, we explain the importance of careful explanation and sufficient communication to reduce the burden on the role players, such as by ensuring that they are aware of the importance of the lecture when requesting a lecture, accepting inquiries about unclear points when preparing slides, and requesting final confirmation and revision of slides with enough time to spare.
 We explained the importance of such careful explanations and sufficient communication, and requested the implementation of such measures.

 He concluded his speech by saying, "In order to ensure a compliance system, the three elements of "organizational culture," "internal systems," and "individual skills of employees" must be in place without any deficiencies.
 He concluded the meeting by expressing his expectations for further promotion of compliance to code administrators and practitioners.

-(Code Compliance Promotion Committee, Practice Members Keiko Yoshida and Shingo Inoue)
+(Code Compliance Committee, Keiko Yoshida and Shingo Inoue, Practice Members)

 Share this page